-Emotional Abuse Checklist: 10 Red Flags
+Emotional Abuse Checklist: 14 Red Flags to Be Wary Of

 Emotional abuse is a form of domestic violence that often goes unrecognized and can be just as damaging as physical abuse.
 Victims of emotional abuse may experience manipulation, isolation, and degradation, leading to low self-esteem, anxiety, and depression.